Marques Colston: 2015 season

 In 2015, Colston caught 45 passes for 520 yards and four touchdowns, all career-lows.
 Part of his statistical decline was due to the emergence of Brandin Cooks and Willie Snead as receiving options for Brees to go along with shoulder and chest injuries causing him to miss three games.
 He was released by the Saints after the season.
 At the time of Colston's release, he and Brees were the most productive wide receiver-quarterback tandem in terms of passing yards and receiving yards over the decade-long period of 2006–2015, which encompassed Colston's career.
 Only Philip Rivers and Antonio Gates, a tight end, had more receiving touchdowns in that time span as a duo.

-Colston never did sign with another NFL team.
+Colston was unsigned after the 2015 season.
 He never released a formal retirement announcement but did acknowledge his retirement in 2020.
 At the time of Drew Brees's retirement, Colston ended up being the player that he threw the most touchdowns to with 72.